-In 2014, I wrote: “Sometimes, we have to take our plans and scrap them.
+Last year, I wrote: “Sometimes, we have to take our plans and scrap them.
 Start from the beginning, wherever that may be.
 Lose that control.
 That was what moving to Brooklyn was for me.
 Climbing was my new chapter, and Brooklyn helped me find it.
 I don’t want to fall into that trap again.
 You know, doing things because they make me feel safe.
 It’s important to have a plan (and then sometimes plan B), but more important to always be ready for the unseen obstacles that inevitably come our way.
 And hopefully when those obstacles come, know that it’s okay to tear down the walls and forget the tough guy act for a little while, let your ego step aside and learn to be more vulnerable.”

 I’ve got a good support system, though: those who have been with me since I tied my first figure eight, the ones I have met on the road and then, of course, the ones who can still remember when I was climbing out of my second-floor window in high school and scaling buildings downtown.

-So as I cool my heels in the desert for a little while, I’ll keep working on confrontation.
-I cannot change what I refuse to confront.
-Easier said than done!
 I am realizing that there is no single person in the world capable of flawlessly handling every punch thrown at them, but we aren’t supposed to be able to instantly solve problems.
 That’s not how we’re made.
 The whole purpose of living is to face problems, learn, adapt, and solve them over the course of time.
 This is what ultimately molds us into the person we become.